reacherhq/check-if-email-exists/README.md

 ```
 > $ check_if_email_exists --help
 check_if_email_exists 0.8.29
-Check if an email address exists without sending any email.
+Check if an email address exists without sending an email.

 USAGE:
     check_if_email_exists [FLAGS] [OPTIONS] [TO_EMAIL]